Optimistic Verifiable Training by Controlling Hardware Nondeterminism: NeurIPS Paper Checklist

-Most similar to our approach are proof-of-learning protocols, which also consider a trusted 3rd party that compares checkpointing during the course of training with the original training sequence \citep{jia2021learning}.
-However, such methods not only incur high storage cost by requiring model weights to be stored frequently, but are also subject to errors from training nondeterminism, and cannot provide a robust guarantee.
-Several works have shown that proof-of-learning protocols can be spoofed and fail to verify correctness in several important contexts, including training tasks such as machine unlearning, where the $\mathrm{trainer}$ needs to produce a new model that ``forgets'' specific training data due to privacy legislation \citep{fang2023proofoflearning, kong2023membership, thudi2022unlearning}.
-Although \citet{choi2023verifying} recently proposed a verification procedure that is immune to several known proof-of-learning attacks, their method is not only limited to supervised learning algorithms, but also based on an assumption that models temporarily overfit data during training, which may not hold true for all training tasks.
-Overall, these works argue that the main limitation for provably robust protocols is error due to training nondeterminism.
-This provides further motivation for our work.
+Our approach is most similar to proof-of-learning protocols, which consider a trusted 3rd party that compares checkpointing during the course of training with the original training sequence \citep{jia2021learning}.
+However, such methods not only incur high storage cost by requiring model weights to be stored frequently, but are non-robust due to errors from training nondeterminism.
+Several works have shown that proof-of-learning protocols can be spoofed and fail to verify correctness in several important contexts \citep{fang2023proofoflearning, kong2023membership, thudi2022unlearning}.
+Although \citet{choi2023verifying} recently proposed a verification procedure that is immune to several known proof-of-learning attacks, their method is not only limited to supervised learning algorithms, but also based on an assumption that models temporarily overfit data during training, which may not always hold true.

-\textbf{GPU Nondeterminism:} Prior work has investigated software patches for deterministic training, for instance by enforcing floating point accumulation ordering, at a significant cost to efficiency \cite{jooybar2013jooybar, defour2015reproducible, chou2020deterministic, tensorflow2021, zhuang2021randomness}.
-However, while these options address the issue of deterministic computation on a \textit{single} GPU architecture --- achieving deterministic results across multiple GPU architectures remains challenging \cite{crane-2018-questionable, nvidia2022}.
-Our work seeks to control hardware nondeterminism across architecture types in order to design an efficient and reliable verifiable training scheme.
-The value of a deterministic training scheme extends beyond verifiable training --- researchers have shown that training nondeterminism can have several negative consequences, including concerns of fairness due to causing inconsistent performance on minority subgroups of the data, the reproducibility of published results, and downstream effects on complex ML pipelines \citep{zhuang2021randomness, crane2018questionable, srivastava2020empirical}.
+\textbf{GPU Nondeterminism:} Prior work has investigated software patches for deterministic training, for instance by enforcing FP accumulation ordering, at a significant cost to efficiency \cite{jooybar2013jooybar, defour2015reproducible, chou2020deterministic, tensorflow2021, zhuang2021randomness}.
+While these options address deterministic computation on a \textit{single} GPU architecture, achieving deterministic results across multiple GPU architectures remains challenging \cite{crane-2018-questionable, nvidia2022}.
+We control hardware nondeterminism across GPUs in order to design an efficient and reliable verifiable training scheme.
+However, our method's impact extends beyond verifiable training, as training nondeterminism can have several negative consequences including bias, reproducibility, and downstream effects on ML pipelines \citep{zhuang2021randomness, crane2018questionable, srivastava2020empirical}.